-For those looking to escape D.C. and go climbing, we’ve listed our three favorite climbing areas near D.C.; admittedly, you have to be willing to drive at least 1.5 hours outside the city.
-Climbers without cars have a hard time getting outside in D.C., but for those of us capable of driving for a few hours, there are some fantastic day trip and weekend options.
-Most people don’t realize that there is actually a wide variety of climbing opportunities right outside the city – with the potential to climb limestone, granite, and Tuscarora quartzite.
+We’ve listed our five favorite climbing areas near D.C. and some of our favorite routes to go with them.
+Climbers without cars will have some access issues, but for those with access to a car, there are some fantastic day trip and weekend options.
+Most people don’t realize that there is actually a wide variety of climbing opportunities right outside the city.

 The Capital’s Climbing Spots:

 These routes are located in NE Virginia, roughly 1.5 hours from the metropolitan area.
 The Elizabeth Furnace Recreation Area has a great combination of slabby routes as well as overhanging climbs.
 The climbing is divided into two main sections; you will find slabby routes at “Buzzard Rock” and overhangs on “Talking Head Wall.”
 If you decide to take a break from climbing, there are hundreds of miles of hiking in the nearby George Washington Forest.

 Most of the classic routes in the area are fairly easy or moderate and range in difficulty from 5.6-5.10.
 Considering that most of the routes are rated fairly easily in the area, Elizabeth Furnace Rock is a great place for beginners attempting their first outdoor climbs.
 That being said, there are a few difficult routes in the area (5.10c-5.11), so there is definitely room for more advanced climbers to train as well.

 Our favorite climbing is the 5.10b, "Leading Should Feel This Way" at "Talking Head Wall".